13 popstars who have wowed audiences in musicals

 Popstars in musical theatre

 After winning The X Factor in 2010, Matt Cardle has starred in a number of West End productions.
 Leading the cast of Memphis at the Shaftesbury Theatre to Strictly Ballroom at the Piccadilly Theatre, it’s clear that Cardle has lent his soulful singing voice to a variety of performance styles.
-In 2019, Cardle will play Pilate in Jesus Christ Superstar at the Barbican, playing for just 60 performances and will also star as Mendel in the London premiere of Falsettos.
+In 2019, Cardle will play Pilate in Jesus Christ Superstar at the Barbican, playing for just 60 performances.

 Taking over the role of Miss Hedge from Hayley Tamaddon, Faye Tozer will tread the West End stage from May 2019.
 More recently, Tozer reached the final of the 2018 series of Strictly Come Dancing.
 However, she enjoyed a glittering pop career as one fifth of Steps, a 1990s British group with songs including “Tragedy”, “Last Thing on my Mind” and “5,6,7,8”.
 Her previous theatre credits include Tell Me on a Sunday and The Tailor-Made Man.